To the woman who made fun of me today at Target,

 Adults have moaned and groaned in a half-hearted attempt at humor, but I’m not laughing.

-After all this time I am used to it, and yet it still hurts.
+After all this time I’m used to it, but yet, it still hurts.

-From my spot in the store (just behind a Batman costume), I saw you in what I can only assume was a half hearted attempt to pretend to be me.
+From my spot in the back of the store (just behind a Batman costume), I saw what I can only assume was your lame attempt to pretend to be like me.
 You shuffled your feet slowly along, your hands raised just enough to reach the shopping cart.
 Your hair was set in a sad replica of my own, pulled every which way and unkempt.
-Your filthy clothes clung strangely to your body, as though you had been in them for days.
+Your filthy clothes clung strangely to your body, as though you’d been wearing them for days.

 Honestly, I’d expect this sort of thing at Walmart, but not here… not at Target.

-I saw you, a woman that I had never met before, so determined to show anyone within looking distance how clever you were.
-How funny you were, as you took all of my worst features and amplified them.
+I saw you, a woman that I had never met before, so determined to show everyone you saw just how clever you were., how funny you were, as you took all of my worst features and amplified them.